izderadicka/audioserve-android/README.md

 * Plays files in folder one after another
 * Progressive playback - starts as soon as possible
 * Caches ahead next n files (1 - 5 as per preferences)
+* Aggressively caches server responses (use reload to force latest data)
 * Downloads part of or whole folder to cache (swipe playable item to right to see download button)
 * Offline mode - plays only from cache
 * Remembers up to 100 recently listened positions